Euro zone debt chiefs, taking no chances, exploit super low borrowing costs

-LONDON The euro zone's most vulnerable economies are using some of the most favourable borrowing environments they have ever seen to build funding buffers and unclog refinancing bottlenecks.
+LONDON The euro zone's most vulnerable economies are using some of the most favorable borrowing environments they have ever seen to build funding buffers and unclog refinancing bottlenecks.

 Many analysts and investors expect high demand and record low borrowing costs for several more years, but government debt managers in the so-called periphery are taking no chances.